Improving App Ratings and Replying to User Reviews

 Google Play does not reset your average rating with new app updates.
 This feature is only available for iOS apps in the Apple App Store.

-Workflow on How to Manage Your App Ratings and Reviews
+Workflow for Managing Your App Ratings and Reviews

 Required Roles for App Store Connect and Google Play Console